rishi-singh26/DigipinManager/terms-of-service.md

 ## Use of the Application

-* **Eligibility**: You must be at least 4 years of age to use the Application.
+* Eligibility: You must be at least 4 years of age to use the Application.
-* **License**: You are granted a non-exclusive, non-transferable, and limited license to install and use the Application solely for personal or non-commercial purposes, subject to these Terms.
+* License: You are granted a non-exclusive, non-transferable, and limited license to install and use the Application solely for personal or non-commercial purposes, subject to these Terms.
-* **Prohibited Conduct**: You agree not to:
+* Prohibited Conduct: You agree not to:

   1. Use the Application for any unlawful purpose;
   2. Violate any applicable local, state, national, or international laws or regulations;